 I have the GSI Outdoors Bugaboo Backpacker Outdoor Cook Set.
 It’s a compact and lightweight cook set made for two people.
 It includes a stuff sack/wash basin, color-coded bowls and insulated cups, a frying pan, and a pot with a strainer/lid.
 If you’re camping with more people, the GSI Outdoors Pinnacle Camper Outdoor Cook Set is a larger cook set made for four people.
 On top of the items included in the backpacker cook set, it also includes a second pot with a strainer/lid along with color-coded plates.
 Unfortunately, these cook sets don’t come with utensils.
 However, the GSI Outdoors Telescoping Foons will fit easily within the cook sets.
 You can also opt for the GSI Outdoors Destination Kitchen Set, which includes utensils, a large spoon, a spatula, a sharp knife, and dishwashing equipment.

 YETI is known for it’s high-performance coolers.
-So, when I saw that YETI makes insulated mugs, I had to get one.
-I recommend the YETI Rambler Tumbler for tea, coffee, hot cocoa, beer, etc. It’s durable and great for anything you want to keep warm or cold.
+So, when I saw that YETI makes insulated mugs, I made sure to get one.
+The YETI Rambler Tumbler is great for tea, coffee, hot cocoa, beer, etc. It’s durable and keeps drinks warm or cold for a long time.

 Camping is so much nicer when you have a headlamp.
 It leaves your hands free to get firewood, cook food, bring things to the tent, etc. I have the Princeton Tec Quad Headlamp.

 My favorite app for travel reviews is TripAdvisor.